akardas16/Alerter/README.md

 This library aims to overcome the limitations of Toasts and Snackbars, while reducing the complexity of your layouts.

-This library originated from [Tapado Alerter](https://github.com/Tapadoo/Alerter) and modified to make proper usage for **Jatpack Compose**.
+This library originated from [Tapado Alerter](https://github.com/Tapadoo/Alerter) and modified to make proper usage for **Jetpack Compose**.

 ![Header](https://github.com/akardas16/Alerter/assets/28716129/d7ed8e90-b455-42a8-82e1-bd964c859858)